Military history of China before 1912: History of military organization

-Pre-Warring State
+Pre-Warring States Period

 Early Chinese armies were relatively small affairs.
 Composed of peasant levies, usually serfs dependent upon the king or the feudal lord of their home state, these armies were relatively ill-equipped.
-While organized military forces had existed along with the state, few records remain of these early armies.
+While organized military forces existed along with the state, few records remain of these early armies.
 These armies were centered around the chariot-riding nobility, who played a role akin to the European knight as they were the main fighting force of the army.
 Bronze weapons such as spears and swords were the main equipment of both the infantry and charioteers.
 These armies were ill-trained and haphazardly supplied, meaning that they could not campaign for more than a few months and often had to give up their gains due to lack of supplies.
 The shi knights had a strict code of chivalry.
 During the Shang and Western Zhou eras, warfare was seen as an aristocratic affair, complete with protocols that may be compared to the chivalry of the European knight.
-States would not attack other states while mourning its ruler.
-Ruling houses would not be completely exterminated so descendants would be left to honor their ancestors.
-Examples of this code include the battle of Zheqiu, 420 BC, in which the shi Hua Bao shot at and missed another shi Gongzi Cheng, and just as he was about to shoot again, Gongzi Cheng said that it was unchivalrous to shoot twice without allowing him to return a shot.
-Hua Bao lowered his bow and was subsequently shot dead, or in 624 B.C. when a disgraced shi from the State of Jin led a suicidal charge of chariots to redeem his reputation, turning the tide of the battle.
-In the Battle of Bi, 597 BC, the routing chariot forces of Jin were bogged down in mud, but pursuing enemy troops stopped to help them get dislodged and allowed them to escape.
-During the Spring and Autumn period (771–479 BC), Duke Xiang of Song, when being advised to attack enemy Chu forces while the enemy army was fording a river, refused and waited for the Chu army to form formation.
-After Xiang lost the battle and was being rebuked by his ministers of war, he responded: "The gentleman does not inflict a second wound, nor does he capture those with gray hair.
-On campaigns, the ancients did not obstruct those in a narrow pass.
-Even though I am but the remnant of a destroyed state, I will not drum an attack when the other side has not yet drawn up its ranks."
-His minister retorted, "My lord does not know battle.
-If the mighty enemy is in a defile or with his ranks not drawn up, this is Heaven assisting us", signifying that by the Spring and Autumn period such attitudes on chivalric honor was dying out.